Air France Flight 8969: 24 December

 The Algerian authorities still refused to agree to the hijackers' demands.
 Burgniard recalled that he and the other occupants began to realise that "things were going wrong" when the hijackers came to collect another passenger.
 They selected 48-year-old Bui Giang To, a commercial attaché at the Embassy of Vietnam in Algeria.
 Burgniard described To as "the real foreigner on this plane".
 She remembered that To was not intimidated by the hijackers and she believed that this attitude upset the hijackers.
 The Vietnamese diplomat may have thought he was about to be released because he was a foreigner; instead he was shot dead on the boarding stairs.
-Delhemme recalled that when the flight attendant next appeared with refreshments, she whispered to him that two passengers, not one, had died.
+Dhellemme recalled that when the flight attendant next appeared with refreshments, she whispered to him that two passengers, not one, had been killed.

 The French government wanted to bring French military personnel into Algeria to safely resolve the hijacking, but the Algerian government would not allow foreign military to land on Algerian soil to resolve an Algerian political crisis.
 Prime Minister Balladur said that he asked the Algerian government "extremely forcefully and urgently" to give permission for the aircraft to take off.
 He felt that the French government held responsibility for solving the problem as the aircraft belonged to a French airline and almost a third of the passengers were French.

 Seven hours into the hijacking, the cabin was calm but tense; at that point, few of the passengers knew that two people had been killed.
 It had grown dark outside and the aircraft was surrounded by spotlights.
 The pilots now attempted to defuse the situation by talking to the hijackers and trying to gain their trust.
-Delhemme explained that the beginning of a hijacking is violent, so the role of the pilot is to keep the participants calm, "buy time", show the hijackers who the crew are as people, and find out details about the hijackers; then the pilot has to try gaining the trust of the hijackers.
+Dhellemme explained that the beginning of a hijacking is violent, so the role of the pilot is to keep the participants calm, "buy time", show the hijackers who the crew are as people, and find out details about the hijackers; then the pilot has to try gaining the trust of the hijackers.

-During the night, Spanish authorities allowed the French military to send its forces to Majorca, Spain, which was as close to Algeria as was possible without being accused of interfering in the situation.
-At 8:00 p.m., Groupe d'Intervention de la Gendarmerie Nationale (GIGN) operatives boarded an Airbus A300 aircraft similar to F-GBEC, the hijacked plane, at a military base in France.
-En route to Majorca, the GIGN operatives were able to familiarise themselves with the A300 in preparation for storming the aircraft.
+During the night, Spanish authorities allowed the French military to send its forces to Mallorca, Spain, which was as close to Algeria as was possible without being accused of interfering in the situation.
+At 8:00 p.m., GIGN operatives boarded an Airbus A300 aircraft similar to F-GBEC, the hijacked plane, at a military base in France.
+En route to Mallorca, the GIGN operatives were able to familiarise themselves with the A300 in preparation for storming the aircraft.
 After the GIGN's plane arrived at Palma de Mallorca Airport, the Algerian government made it clear that French forces were not welcome in Algeria.

 25 December

-Captain Delhemme made a tour of the cabin at about 2:00a.m. the next morning to check on the situation; he said that the cabin was "calm" during that time.
+Captain Dhellemme made a tour of the cabin at about 2 o'clock the next morning to check on the situation; he said that the cabin was "calm" during that time.
 He noticed two of the hijackers asleep on the floor.
-In the morning, French Prime Minister Édouard Balladur flew to Paris.
+In the morning, French prime minister Édouard Balladur flew to Paris.